Frequency of Physical Activity

 How much physical activity/exercise do we need to pursue each week?

 There is a difference of opinion of how much exercise we should pursue on a daily or weekly basis.
 As observed, 75% of the Elders in my research were pursuing physical activity six or more days a week and regularly they would undertake more than one physical activity in one day.
-Remembering that these Elders were between the ages of 80 and 106.
+Remembering that these Elders were between the ages of 80 and 106, with an average age of 86.
 The longest-lived people on the planet, the Okinawans, the people of the Hunza Valley, the long-lived people in Sardinia, and others in the blue zones, were pursuing physical activity from dawn till dusk.
 My philosophical approach is we need to adopt the perpetual motion approach to our lives.
 Walk where possible and include different physical activities in our day.
-How body thrives on exercise and we should help our bodies thrive
+Our body thrives on exercise, and we should help our bodies thrive!

 The Australian Government Department of Health and Age Care (AGDHAC) recommends adults you do either 2.5 to 5 hours of moderate-intensity physical activity, such as a brisk walk, golf, mowing the lawn or swimming.
 Also, it suggested that 1.25 to 2.5 hours a vigorous intensity physical activity such as jogging, aerobics, fast cycling, soccer or netball should be pursued.
 Interestingly, this standard does not change for persons over the age of 64.
 The helpful part of this recommendation is “building activity into your day” Bike instead of a car, use the stairs instead of the escalator or lift.
 How many of us do that?
 The American most frequently occurring guideline is 150 minutes of moderate to vigorous physical activity five days per week, which is approximately 30 minutes five days week.
 More recently, these guidelines have been modified to include two days of strength training.
 In my view this is certainly better than nothing but generally inadequate.

-In our time poor society, HIIT programmes and gymnasiums like F45 have become very popular with younger persons as they claim to be a complete workout in 45 minutes.
+In our time poor society, HIIT programs and gymnasiums with F45 have become very popular with younger persons as they claim to be a complete workout in 45 minutes.
 However, in my opinion, they are less suited to persons over the age of 65.
 While there is no difference in the recommended amount of exercise for older persons, there is a greater need for warm up and cool down before and after exercise.
-Also, at age 65 and over our body muscles and skeletal structure is deteriorating quicker than at 35-year-old, so an older person needs to work harder to retain muscle mass, bone density and cardiovascular fitness.
+Also, at age 65 and over our muscles and skeletal structure is deteriorating quicker than at 35-year-old, so an older person needs to work harder to retain muscle mass, bone density and cardiovascular fitness.
+Also, during a 60-minute gym session many younger persons spend more than half that time on their phones.
 At 35 to 40 the body needs to work less to achieve a reasonable level of fitness skeletal and muscular framework.
-At that age, our bodies are still in growth mode and muscles and cells respond recover more quickly.
+At that younger age, our bodies are still in semi- growth mode and muscles and cells respond and recover more quickly.
 As a competitor, in my 30s and 40s I could recover after competition in a day or two.
-However, in my 60s and 70s it takes longer to recover, but we do recover because our body is designed regenerate, to a limited extent.
+However, in my 70s it takes longer to recover, but we do recover because our body is designed regenerate, to a limited extent.
+My theory is the more we get used to recovering and regenerating, the better we become at it!

 I have always valued the knowledge gained from reviewing studies that have been undertaken.
 However, frequently these studies have several controls that might be difficult to adapt to our own situation.
 Therefore, over the years I have made direct observations by experimenting and documenting research on your own body.
 My conclusion is the more we challenge our minds and bodies, at any age, the better they respond.